rymdkraftverk/level1/README.md

 Behaviours are objects with two properties:

- - `run` which is called 60 times per second. (mandatory)
+ - `run(behaviour, entity)` which is called 60 times per second. (mandatory)

- - `init` which is only called once when the entity is first added. (optional)
+ - `init(behaviour, entity)` which is only called once when the entity is first added. (optional)

+ Both are passed the current behaviour as first argument and the entity that the behaviour belongs to as the second argument.

 ```javascript
   const moveLeft = () => ({